rapid7/metasploit-framework/documentation/modules/auxiliary/gather/nis_ypserv_map.md

 Set this to the NIS map you want to dump.
 The default is `passwd`.
 You can use the nicknames described in the module info instead of the full map names.

+**XDRTimeout**

+Set this to the timeout in seconds for XDR decoding of the response.

 ## Usage